GLOV: Guided Large Language Models as Implicit Optimizers for Vision Language Models: Experimental Evaluations

-\textbf{Implementation Details:} To report the results for each dataset we use the test splits provided by~\cite{coop}.
+\textbf{Implementation Details:} To report the results for image classification we use the test splits provided by~\cite{coop}.
 All the baselines are also implemented in the same framework.
 To obtain the results on the test set for each dataset for our \method, we ensemble the top-3 prompts.
 These prompts are chosen with regard to the best-performing prompts on the 1-shot train set at a certain iteration during the optimization.
-For our \method we use \llama-3~\citep{llama} from Hugging Face, whereas, for LLM-OPT we keep consistent with their original implementation regarding all details.
-The best-performing prompts for LLM-OPT are also chosen w.r.t the 1-shot train set.
-We set the maximum number of optimization iterations to $100$ (with $10$ candidate solutions at each iteration) for the experiments with CLIP and $50$ (with $5$ candidate solutions) for \llava-OV, except for datasets containing $1000$ classes (\eg~ImageNet), where we set the maximum number of iterations to $25$ to save computation time.
+For our \method we use \llama-3~\citep{llama} from Hugging Face.
+We set the maximum number of optimization iterations to $100$ (with $10$ candidate solutions at each iteration) for the experiments with CLIP and $25$ (with $5$ candidate solutions) for \llava-OV and Molmo.
+For evaluating the safety of VLMs, we follow the above settings and use the official codebase from respective publications (introducing the benchmarks) for evaluations.
 In general, the experiments with CLIP can run on a single NVIDIA 3090 (24GBs) GPU, and the experiments with \llava fit on an A40 (48GBs) GPU or similar.
+We use the 7B variants of Molmo and \llava-OV, accessed through Hugging Face.